LiamEinspahr/Online-chat-room-Software-Engineering/README.md

 Software Engineering (EECS448) Final Project
 --

-Re-added the finalized repository under my own GitHub account for ease of access
+Re-added the finalized project code under my own GitHub account for ease of access

 A fully functional chat-room with the ability to create user accounts and store user's previous messages